Food History @ exploreAT!

 We are confronted with food several times a day.
-Thus, food as a topic represents an easy entry for students to get in touch with history and historic research.
+Thus, food as a topic represented an easy entry for students to get in touch with history and historical research.
 When grandparents dig out handwritten recipes, when parents talk about the school snacks they used to eat at school or when students take pictures of old kitchen equipment, students learn how close history and the past can be.
-Based on comparisons made during the project participation, it becomes clear that products, production processes and preparation methods as well as our behaviour in regard to food have changed only within a few decades.
+Based on comparisons made during the project participation, it became clear that products, production processes and preparation methods, as well as our behaviour in regard to food, have changed only within a few decades.

-Students collect oral history as well as written historic sources and documents related to food history and food culture by, for example, interviewing their families and friends.
-The collected sources and documents are then uploaded to the Food History Topotheque and tagged.
-Historic sources are for example written interviews with family members, pictures of old kitchenware or cutlery from grandparent's table drawers but also scans from an old handwritten recipe.
-Students can also tag documents which were already uploaded by others to the Food History Topotheque.
-In addition, students can complete a questionnaire (download on the project website) on their research activities to collect some extra points for the Citizen Science Award 2019.
+Students collected oral history as well as written historical sources and documents related to food history and food culture by, for example, interviewing their families and friends.
+The collected sources and documents were then uploaded to the Food History Topotheque and tagged.
+Historical sources were for example written interviews with family members, pictures of old kitchenware or cutlery from grandparent's table drawers but also scans from an old handwritten recipe.
+Students also tagged documents which were already uploaded by others to the Food History Topotheque.
+In addition, students had the possibility to complete a questionnaire (download on the project website) on their research activities to collect some extra points for the Citizen Science Award 2019.

-The scholars at the Austrian Academy of Sciences also offer workshops for school classes on jointly developed topics in order to discuss the findings as well as results and embed them in a scientific context.
-School classes can earn extra points for the participation in a workshop.
-Registration for the worskhops via e-mail to email@example.com
+The scholars at the Austrian Academy of Sciences also offered workshops for school classes on jointly developed topics in order to discuss the findings as well as results and embed them in a scientific context.
+School classes earned extra points for participation in a workshop.

-All historic sources and documents are uploaded to the Food History Topotheque and are immediately available to the general public.
-Furthermore, the contributions and observations made and uploaded to the Food History Topotheque are also analysed by the research group at the Austrian Academy of Sciences looking at cultural references of food in an international context.
+All historical sources and documents were uploaded to the Food History Topotheque and were immediately available to the general public.
+Furthermore, the contributions and observations uploaded to the Food History Topotheque were also analysed by the research group at the Austrian Academy of Sciences looking at cultural references of food in an international context.